How to write a creative brief that you enjoy writing and at the same time gives a precise and valuable overview of the project?

 There are many brands that were truly successful by connecting their product to the daily pop culture.
 Two of the brands that were truly successful at that are Oreo and Durex.

-How to Read Through a Creative Brief?
+How to Write a Creative Brief VS How to Read Through a Creative Brief

 “Off-brief” is the most dreaded feedback an agency gets after the creative team delivers its execution.
 To avoid these dreaded words.
 Creative teams need to understand how to read through a creative brief.